- Blistering linear power delivery

 BMW M140i: Still pretty practical?

-It is, actually.
-The boot is 360 litres so it is by no means the best in its class, but by no means awful.
-Fold the seats down and it rises to a healthy 1,200 litres, as you would expect from a breadvan design that works especially well for transporting quadrupeds.
+The boot offers 360 litres of space so it is hardly the best in its class, but by no means awful.
+Fold the seats down and it rises to a healthy 1,200 litres, as you would expect from a breadvan design that just so happens to work well for transporting quadrupeds.
 Think of it as a mini estate.

 Various cubby holes and comfy seats help make it a practical hatchback – just don't expect to seat a full-sized adult in the rear-middle seat, although rear leg room and head room is good for everyone else.